35 Nearly Forgotten House Cleaning Tips From the Past

 Air vent covers are a hidden dirty spot in your home.
 Marge Grandy of Flippin, Arkansas, says, “I run all my metal heat and air conditioning vent covers through the dishwasher every spring and fall.
 It saves lots of time and does a better job than doing it by hand.”
 Follow these cleaning tips to reduce household dust.

 Summer’s heat can sometimes cause garbage cans to give off an unpleasant odor.
 Reader Michael Sienkowski of Norwich, Connecticut, says, “If you grow mint, cut a fresh sprig and place it in the garbage can every day.
 It keeps the can smelling fresh all season long.”
+See what you’re missing and learn how to really give your home a deep clean!

 No More Moths